Your Liver Delivers

 “Research networks are important because no single medical center has enough patients with rare diseases to do a rigorous study or test new treatments,” says Dr. Edward Doo, a liver disease expert at NIH.
 “With this large pediatric network, we can combine the efforts and expertise of many clinical centers that specialize in rare childhood liver diseases.”

 Other NIH studies are focusing on an increasingly common type of liver disorder—known as fatty liver disease—that affects both children and adults.
 A healthy liver contains just a little fat or none at all.
 But too much fat buildup in liver cells can cause swelling and damage.
-Over time, the excess fat can lead to , liver cancer, and even liver failure.
+Over time, the excess fat can lead to A condition in which scar tissue replaces healthy liver cells.
+Commonly caused by alcoholism, hepatitis C, and non-alcoholic fatty liver disease., liver cancer, and even liver failure.

 “Estimates vary, but 2 different studies in the past decade suggest that about 30% to 45% of Americans have excess fat in the liver,” says Dr. Yaron Rotman, an NIH specialist in fatty liver disease.
 “It’s also becoming a huge problem for children and teens.”

 Drinking too much alcohol can cause fatty liver.
 But a growing number of people who drink little or no alcohol are also being diagnosed with fatty liver.
 “The rise seems to be tied to the nation’s obesity epidemic,” says Doo.